Skijoring in Alberta is one of the most unique and fun adventures you’ll have in winter.

 Whenever a dogsled owner tells you that his dogs love to run, they mean it.

-Sled dogs are made and born to run and by witnessing their energy and excitement, they are happiest when they run too.
+Sled dogs are born to run and by witnessing their energy and excitement, they are happiest when they run too.

 Skijoring is fun!